-In order to be a poll worker in Delaware:
+In order to be a poll worker in Delaware, you must:

 - Political affiliation generally required

-- You must be a resident of the election district for the 30 days prior to the election
+- Be a resident of the election district for the 30 days prior to the election

 - High school students with residency in the state who are 16 years or older may work with written permission from a parent or guardian and school principal

 - College students with at least part time enrollment in their college or university can work within the respected county

 To sign up, contact your local board of elections.

 Polling place hours are 7:00 am to 8:00 pm.
 If you are in line waiting to vote at closing time, you may cast your vote even if it is done after 8:00 pm.